pschap/SymLM/dataset_generation/README.md

 bash run.sh
 ```

-Alternatively, a dataset can be generated for a batch of binaries using the script ['run_batch.sh](run_batch.sh).
+Alternatively, a dataset can be generated for a batch of binaries using the script [`run_batch.sh`](run_batch.sh).
 To use this script, first
 create a comma-delimited text file, where each line is of the following format.

 ```plaintext